UC: Undercover: Critical response

 The New York Times called it a "fast paced, good-looking series," and Variety wrote that series lead Oded Fehr is a "commanding and interesting addition to television."
 Variety added that "technical credits are comparable to theatrical quality" which led the series winning awards for cinematography and sound.
 The show received a high 7.3 out of 10 from viewers on TV.com.
-USA Today's Robert Bianco gave it one star and said it was "pretentious, incoherent and so visually hyper it borders on nauseating."
+However, USA Today's Robert Bianco disliked it, awarding it one star and labeling it "pretentious, incoherent and so visually hyper it borders on nauseating."